Vlad Tuinov

-Vladislav Valdimirovich Tuinov (Владислав Владимирович Туйнов); more known as Vlad Tuinov (born February 10, 1998, in Orel, Russia) is a professional Russian kickboxer who competes in the lightweight division.
+Vladislav Vladimirovich Tuinov (Владислав Владимирович Туйнов); more known as Vlad Tuinov (born February 10, 1998, in Orel, Russia) is a professional Russian kickboxer who competes in the lightweight division.

 Early life

 Tuinov was born in Orel, Russia to Russian parents.
 He got involved with kickboxing by accident.
 Vlad was in fact on his way to a public swimming pool at a local sports center when he walked into the wrong door and right into a class being taught by Andrey Chadin.
 After talking to each other Vlad decided to start training in kickboxing.

 Professional kickboxing career

 After 11 professional fights, Vlad fought fellow up-and-coming Russian kickboxer Alexander Kotov on May 9, 2014, in a 5-round fight for the FKR 60 kg Russian title.
 Vlad would go on to win by unanimous decision.
 That same year on August 4, Vlad would again go up against another Russian fighter for a second title.
 This time Vlad defeated Murad Abdulaev for the WFMC 65 kg Russian title by 4th-round KO.

 Two years later, on March 6, 2016, Vlad defeated Serbian fighter Nikola Cimesa by unanimous decision, in a 5-round fight, for the WKU 71 kg European title.
 Later that year, Vlad added W5's coveted 71 kg European title to his waist, when he defeated Turkey's Erkan Varol by TKO in round 3.

 2017 turned out be a very successful year for Vlad as he hoisted 3 more titles and twice defended his W5 71 kg European title.
 On April 6, in a winner takes all fight, Vlad defeated the Dutchman Massaro Glunder by unanimous decision, in a 5-round fight, to retain his W5 71 kg European title and add the 72.5 kg W5 Intercontinental title.
 On June 17, Vlad defeated France's Bryton Mabel by unanimous decision in 5 rds to become the MTA 71 kg European champion.
 On September 16 Vlad defended his 71 kg W5 European belt for the second time.
 He defeated the tough Danish fighter Rhassan Muhareb in what would prove to be a very tough battle for Vlad, as Rhassan was not only able to withstand numerous knock out shots that Vlad was landing but was also finding multiple ways to get through Vlad's defense and land quite a few devastating blows himself.
 However, by rd.
 5, Rhassan was not able to keep up the pace that Vlad had set and ended up being TKO-ed in rd.
 5. Later that year, on October 19 Vlad defeated Yazid Boussaha to win his 3rd title of the year, the A1 72 kg World title.